 All lockable structures will be secured during off-shifts at the quarry.
 Mining supplies will be stored in a neat manner in the storage yard on the south side of FS road 310.
 This includes but is not limited to mine timber, roof bolts, ventilation pipe and fans, water and air pipe, electrical cable, pallets, water tanks, core drill, tires.
-A security guard can be available on site during non-shifthours.
+A security guard can be available on site during non-shift hours.

 The existing log structure will be used as mine operations office, lunch room, first aid station and MSHA records storage.
+A mobile trailer will replace the former bath house/ office as a security/shipping and receiving/vistor office

-ESC will work with the FS to apply and receive a commercial well permit through the Colorado Division of Water Resources before drilling a well.
+FEQ will work with the FS to apply and receive a commercial well permit through the Colorado Division of Water Resources before drilling a well.
 Water needs will not exceed 1000 gals per day.
 Water will be used for coolant on cutting/drilling equipment, dust control, safety, stone breakage.
 Water will be recycled.

-Water well may be drilled to produce water for operations.
+Once need is proven a well may be drilled to produce water for operations.
 A bond review and adequate reclamation bond is required for this activity.
 Details, clearances, and permits must be provided to the FS prior to drilling.
 The water tanks currently on site will accommodate produced water.
-Construction of a shallow pit to catch excess water and lay a hose system to utilize water from the tanks and capture excess water back to the tank is approved.
+Construction of a shallow pit to catch excess water and lay a hose system to utilize waterfrom the tanks and capture excess water back to the tank is approved.
 Until a well is drilled water will continue to be trucked in.